Configuration Spaces and Polyhedral Products: Introduction

 Then in defining the coherent homotopy Golod condition, we require the composites

-to be homotopic to to each other via a homotopy that is fixed on the base $\Sigma|K_{I\cup J_1\cup J_2}|$ of the cone $Cone(\Sigma|K_{I\cup J_1\cup J_2}|)$, where $\hat\iota_{I\cup J_1,J_2}$ and $\hat\iota_{I,J_1\cup J_2}$ are the extensions given by the nullhomotopies of $\Sigma\iota_{I\cup J_1,J_2}$ and $\Sigma\iota_{I,J_1\cup J_2}$.
+to be homotopic to each other via a homotopy that is fixed on the base $\Sigma|K_{I\cup J_1\cup J_2}|$ of the cone $Cone(\Sigma|K_{I\cup J_1\cup J_2}|)$, where $\hat\iota_{I\cup J_1,J_2}$ and $\hat\iota_{I,J_1\cup J_2}$ are the extensions given by the nullhomotopies of $\Sigma\iota_{I\cup J_1,J_2}$ and $\Sigma\iota_{I,J_1\cup J_2}$.
 One then continues in this manner defining higher coherences for longer joins.
 This bears some resemblance to the coherence of homotopy in Stasheff's higher homotopy associativity of $A_n$-spaces~\cite{MR0158400}.
-In our case, the \emph{associahedron} is replaced with the a simplicial complex associated to ordered partitions of the vertex set $[n]$ (in other words, the dual of an order $n$ \emph{permutohedron}), while $H$-space multiplication maps are replaced with nullhomotopies of certain reduced diagonal maps, which up to homeomorphism are the above inclusions of cones into joins of full subcomplexes.
+In our case, the \emph{associahedron} is replaced with the simplicial complex associated with ordered partitions of the vertex set $[n]$ (in other words, the dual of an order $n$ \emph{permutohedron}), while $H$-space multiplication maps are replaced with nullhomotopies of certain reduced diagonal maps, which up to homeomorphism are the above inclusions of cones into joins of full subcomplexes.
 This is made precise in Section~\ref{SGolod}, which we call the \emph{coherent homotopy Golod} condition.
 The left-hand implication of the conjecture then holds for coherently homotopy Golod complexes.

-\begin{theorem} If $K$ is coherently homotopy Golod, then $(D^2,S^1)^K$ is a co-$H$-space.
-In particular, coherently homotopy Golod complexes are Golod. \end{theorem}
+\begin{thm:main} If $K$ is coherently homotopy Golod, then $(D^2,S^1)^K$ is a co-$H$-space.
+In particular, coherently homotopy Golod complexes are Golod. \end{thm:main}

-The \emph{extractible} complexes defined in~\cite{arXiv:1306.6221} are the most general subclass of Golod complexes $K$ for which $(D^2,S^1)^K$ is known to be a co-$H$-space.
-We will show that extractible complexes are coherently homotopy Golod, and give an example of a class of Golod complexes that are homotopy Golod, but which are not extractible.
-In a follow-up paper we use a weaker form of the coherent homotopy Golod condition to show that the much simpler homotopy Golod condition is both sufficient and necessary for $(D^2,S^1)^K$ to be a co-$H$-space whenever $K$ is $\frac{n}{3}$-neighbourly.
+In particular, notice that the coherent homotopy Golod condition implies that all Massey products vanish in the cohomology of our moment-angle complex.
+The \emph{extractible} complexes defined in~\cite{arXiv:1306.6221} are currently the most general subclass of Golod complexes $K$ for which $(D^2,S^1)^K$ is known to be a co-$H$-space.
+We will show that extractible complexes are coherently homotopy Golod, and give an example of a class of Golod complexes that are coherently homotopy Golod, but which are not extractible.
+In a follow-up paper~\cite{BebenGrbic2} we use a weaker form of the coherent homotopy Golod condition to show that the much simpler homotopy Golod condition is both sufficient and necessary for $(D^2,S^1)^K$ to be a co-$H$-space whenever $K$ is $\frac{n}{3}$-neighbourly.

 The main idea in this paper is the following well-known fact due to Ganea: a space $Y$ is a co-$H$-space if and only if the evaluation map \seqm{\Sigma\Omega Y}{ev}{Y} has a right homotopy inverse.
 Our method for constructing right homotopy inverses of \seqm{\Sigma\Omega (D^2,S^1)^K }{ev}{(D^2,S^1)^K} depends on a construction of a certain \emph{scanning map}